PDLT-University-of-York/test-split-site/docs/ultra/ally-tool.md

     ---

-    - allows users to convert content to a range of other formats
+    - users can download content in a range of other formats
     - available for staff and students

 </div>